Good indentation

 or import

-(depending on your application) to combine multiple files.
+(depending on your application) to combine files when needed.

-Writing clean YAML files is all about maintaining consistency, clarity, and structure.
-By following these 10 tips, you’ll reduce errors, improve readability, and make your YAML files easier to maintain.
-Whether you’re configuring a CI/CD pipeline, defining Kubernetes manifests, or managing application settings, clean YAML practices will save you time and headaches.
+Writing clean YAML files is a skill that pays off in the long run.
+By following these 10 tips, you’ll create YAML files that are easy to read, maintain, and debug.
+Whether you’re configuring a CI/CD pipeline, managing Kubernetes resources, or setting up a web application, clean YAML files will save you time and headaches.

 Do you have any additional tips for writing clean YAML files?
 Share them in the comments below!